What is the travel agency regulation?

 Calculation example

 Suppose you’re organizing an incentive trip.
 You invoice the client €12,000 for the travel component (flights and hotels).
 You paid €9,000 to the airline and hotel.
 Margin: €3,000.
 VAT: €3,000 × 21/121 = €520.66.
-The client pays €12,000 including this VAT—but does not see the amount listed separately on the invoice.
+The client pays €12,000, including this VAT.
+However, they do not see the amount listed separately on the invoice.

 What does the invoice say?